renhai-lab/obsidian-halo/README.md

 **attention: Don't switch to a new tag in obsidian until you successfully publish(or pull/update) the article.**

-This plugin allows you to publish your Obsidian documents to [Halo](https://github.com/halo-dev/halo).
+The plugin can synchronize articles between Obsidian and [Halo](https://github.com/halo-dev/halo).

 [中文文档](./README.zh-CN.md)